Final report for FNC21-1295

-I have been growing native corn in my backyard plot (40 x 25 ft) for three years, using organic and sustainable practices like companion planting (three sisters and others), composting and crop rotation.
-Three other farmers that participate in this project also grew heritage corn since about five years ago in their farms, using agro-ecologic practices as well.
-Jon Zirkle operates a six acre educational farm with a 20 x 100 ft plot devoted to native corn and other areas devoted to CSA agriculture and land restoration.
-John Sherck operates a 2 acre farm/homestead with a 20 x 60 ft plot for heritage corn and other plots for diverse produce.
+I have been growing native corn in my backyard plot (40 x 25 ft) for four years, using organic and sustainable practices like companion planting (three sisters and others), composting and crop rotation.
+Taking into consideration the great results from 2021, in 2022 I decided to expand my farming space, designating a 30 x 24 ft plot for Bofo corn, and a 20 x 24 ft plot for Avati Moroti Mita corn.
+In 2022, Bofo was planted in a "milpa" system with turkey craw beans, sunflowers, blue hubbard squash, chiles and tomatillos.
+Bofo seed was planted 1 foot apart.
+In 2022, the Avati Moroti Mita plot was planted with seeds one foot apart, and sunflowers as a companion.
+Two feet between the rows were respected for both varieties.
+Three other farmers that participate in this project also grew heritage corn since about six years ago in their farms/homesteads, using agro-ecologic practices as well.
+Jon Zirkle operates a six-acre educational farm with a 20 x 100 ft plot devoted to native corn and other areas devoted to CSA agriculture and land restoration.
+The heritage corn plot at Bushelcraft Farm (Jon Zirkle) was reduced in size in 2022 to account for reasonable management.
+Ten rows of corn were planted, approximately 24 inches between rows and 6-8 inch spacing within the row.
+Rows were 100 feet long and were planted June 24-25 and June 28.
+Due to heavy rains in July soon thereafter, many seeds were replanted to fill in gaps within rows.
+John Sherck operates a 2-acre farm/homestead with a 20 x 60 ft plot for heritage corn and other plots for diverse produce.
 Steven Shantz has a homestead/farm with two 20 x 25 ft plots devoted to native corn.
-With this group of farmers we created an informal Heritage Corn Project.
+With this group of farmers, we created an informal Heritage Corn Project.
 From working together and talking through our experiences and concerns, came the ideas for researching heritage corn at the backyard level, through a SARE grant project.

 Many folks want to grow small-scale heritage corn at home, though knowledge of how to do so successfully is lacking, as is cultural awareness about corn diversity.
 With much of northern Indiana in close proximity to commercial cornfields with GMO traits, growing small-scale GMO-free heritage corn for human consumption and seed saving is challenging.
+Corn pollen, although heavy, can travel up more than 1640 feet, and can be found more than a half a mile away from its source plant (Agriculture and Natural Resources, March 15, 2016).
+This distance can certainly vary depending on wind, humidity and temperature.
 Since commercial corn pollen travels far, is backyard heritage corn GMO contaminated?
 Should we test?
-In 2021 and 2022, five+ farmers will grow plots of heritage corn (varieties seed saved from 2019, 2020) for processing, eating, seed saving, and sharing, with attempts to reduce GMO contamination by planting date and with hand pollination techniques to improve purity.
-Corn from three farms will undergo GMO testing in 2021 and 2022.
-Throughout the 2021 and 2022 season, growers will teach steps of raising backyard heritage corn at seven trainings.
-Larger events and tastings will take place Fall of 2021 and 2022.
-Growers will visit other heritage corn growers and businesses.
-Digital resources will document learning and be shared publicly to enhance community learning.
-Corn seed will be shared with new seed stewards, and a community network of heritage corn stewards and enthusiasts supported.
+In 2021 and 2022, five+ farmers grew plots of heritage corn (varieties seed saved from 2019, 2020) for processing, eating, seed saving, and sharing, with attempts to reduce GMO contamination by planting date (late planting) and with hand pollination techniques to improve purity.
+Considering commercial corn's pollination window in Indiana is between late June to mid-July, the group selected either very early maturing heritage corn; late planting (late June) of regular season varieties; and early planting of very late maturing heritage corn.
+Corn from three of the farms underwent GMO testing in 2021 and 2022.
+A database was created to keep track of varieties; planting, tassel, and harvest dates; as well as challenges and observations.

 - Identify the resources needed for raising heritage corn at the backyard scale, for the sustenance of households, seed saving and sharing.